Vilasz/Vilasz/README.md

 </strong>

 <p >
-    I'm a brazilian Engineering student who found passion in Data Science.
-Taking advantage of the solid math background provided by my major, I'm currently enrolled in classes, extracurricular activities and personal projects in Data Science-related fields.
+    I'm a brazilian Data Science and AI student who found passion in Data Science, Software Engineering and Economics.
+Taking advantage of the solid math background provided by my major, I'm currently enrolled in classes, extracurricular activities and personal projects in Data Science-related fields and Economics/Business activities.
 </p>